 Send in the Application.

-Once the application is received, our Intake Counselors will connect with the Applicant to make further arrangements, including financial commitments and attending a medical detox, if needed.
+Once the application is received, our Intake Counselors at our Christian rehab for women will connect with the Applicant to make further arrangements, including financial commitments and attending a medical detox, if needed.
 Please note we will not make repeated attempts to reach the Applicant.
 In most cases, we will leave it to the Applicant to connect with us on a specific day and time or to visit the center.

 Should they fail to do that, the application may be denied.
 Follow-thru is all seen as part of the Applicant’s willingness and desire to attend the program.